List of The Lion King (franchise) characters: Zazu

 Zazu (voiced by Rowan Atkinson in The Lion King with Jeff Bennett providing his singing voice in "The Morning Report" from the 2003 Special Edition; Jim Piddock in Disney's Activity Center: The Lion King and The Lion King: Simba's Mighty Adventure; Edward Hibbert in Timon & Pumbaa, The Lion King II: Simba's Pride and The Lion King 1½; Jeff Bennett in The Lion Guard; John Oliver in the 2019 film and Preston Nyman in Mufasa: The Lion King) is a red-billed hornbill and majordomo to Mufasa and later Simba.
 After Mufasa's death, Zazu becomes a prisoner of Scar before being freed by Timon and Pumbaa when Simba returns to the Pride Lands.
 He eventually acts as a scout and advises Simba on royal protocol.

 In Timon & Pumbaa, it is revealed that Zazu is not only a lion king's majordomo; he is a jungle administrator.
 In the episode "Zazu's Off-By-One Day", he is shown to be responsible for counting the population of the animals.

 In the musical, Zazu is a puppet controlled by an actor dressed in blue striped clothes and a bowler hat, much like a stereotypical butler.
 Zazu's blue feathers have been replaced with white and the puppet is partially constructed from parachute silk with a slinky contained in the neck for ease in movement.

 Also appearing in the 2019 remake of The Lion King, Zazu plays the same role as in the original film, but this time, he is introduced to Timon and Pumbaa and helps out in the battle by pecking a hyena numerous times.
 In Mufasa: The Lion King, Zazu is revealed to have originally been hired by Sarabi's father to protect and guide her while attempting to find a new place to live, due to a group of white lions taking away their land.
 Zazu and Sarabi join Mufasa and Scar, eventually settling in the Pride Lands together.

-In Mufasa: The Lion King, it was revealed that Zazu was appointed by Sarabi's father to protect her after she was sent away due to the outsiders attacking.